intel/graph-compiler/test/benchgc/README.md

 ## Description

 Benchgc is a tool used to verify the correctness and performance of graph compiler.
-Benchgc accepts MLIR files based on the OneDNN graph dialect as test cases and prepares test data for them.
+Benchgc accepts MLIR files as test cases and prepares test data for them.
 For correctness verification, Benchgc will use PyTorch as a reference for comparison.

 ## Prerequisite
 * python >= 3.10
 * torch >= 2.2
-* pybind11
+* Enable mlir python binding, Refer to [`python/README.md`](../../python/README.md) for detail

 ## Build and install
 ```